26 Apr Good Nutrition in Seniors

 A Nutritious Diet

 Variety Counts.
 Eat a variety of foods including fruits, green vegetables, lean proteins, unsalted nuts, dried or low-sodium canned beans, and whole grains to maintain and improve overall health.
-Eliminate or reduce sugar and processed carbohydrates like white rice and white bread.
+Eliminate or reduce sugar and processed carbohydrates like rice, white bread, and junk food.

 Eat Fish.
 Consume two servings of fish a week.
 Seafood contains omega-3 fatty acids which can reduce chronic inflammation–the root cause of heart disease, cancer, arthritis, and Alzheimer’s Disease.
 Many people avoid fish because they are afraid of mercury contamination.
 However, there are safe choices such as salmon, rainbow trout, tuna, tilapia, and sardines.